 - Examples: interviews, essays, chapters, answers to a posed question.

-- Collection of full-length, usually existing, books sold together, forming a new book.
+- Collection of full-length, usually existing, books sold together.

 - Written by one or several authors.